Structure#

 fieldname – the name of a field

-- get_fraction(fieldname: str) Tuple[bool, int, int] #
+- get_fraction(fieldname: str) tuple[bool, int, int]#

 Sets the integers pointed to by

-corresponding to the value of the given field.
+value_numeratorandvalue_denominatorcorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.- Parameters:

 fieldname – the name of a field

-- get_int(fieldname: str) Tuple[bool, int] #
+- get_int(fieldname: str) tuple[bool, int]#

 Sets the int pointed to by

-corresponding to the value of the given field.
+valuecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.- Parameters:

 fieldname – the name of a field

-- get_int64(fieldname: str) Tuple[bool, int] #
+- get_int64(fieldname: str) tuple[bool, int]#

 Sets the

-corresponding to the value of the given field.
+intpointed to byvaluecorresponding to the value of the given field.
 Caller is responsible for making sure the field exists and has the correct type.Added in version 1.4.

 - Parameters: